Geonovum/ogc-api-features-guideline/Examples.md

 ***CRS***

-The crs identfier list and storage-crs can be found at the end of: https://test.haleconnect.de/ogcapi/datasets/simplified-addresses/v1/collections/SimpleAddress?f=json
+The crs identifier list and storage-crs can be found at the end of: https://test.haleconnect.de/ogcapi/datasets/simplified-addresses/v1/collections/SimpleAddress?f=json

 With the following command line request, one can see the Content-CRS value in the header :